 Below, I go over my notes for making this cute little robe, and you can also see more of my finished project.
 If you would like to download the specific pattern that I wrote up, you can scroll to the bottom of the post for a link to sign up.
-The pattern is absolutely free, and it is in my resource library that you can access once you become a subscriber.
+The pattern is absolutely free, and it also comes with a template that you can use as a starting point for other sizes.

 So in the meantime, here’s some more info on this lovely little project!

 Although you could technically make a robe out of any fiber, I specifically chose to use a nice and soft, medium weight cotton yarn.
 Not only is a good cotton soft enough for a baby, it will also provide some absorbency for a still-damp, freshly-bathed little one.

 Unless you have a very large cone of cotton yarn lying around, I would suggest getting 2-3 skeins of cotton to do this project in.
 Although I have listed my yardage count in the downloadable pattern for the size I made, this is still not exact(although I do get it as close as I can!)
 I would much rather guide you towards having some leftover yarn than not having enough!
 This is especially true since everyone’s stitches are unique and some may use slightly more or less yarn for the same project.

 Now with yarn covered, all you need is a hook(the proper size to go with your yarn), and your normal scissors and tapestry needle if you want to use that to weave in your ends(which I highly recommend).

 Crocheting the Bathrobe

 This bathrobe design is worked from the right to the left, so that your starting stitches become one edge of the robe opening.
 Slits are regularly added to accommodate the belt, which is done separately, and armholes are added in a similar fashion when we get to them.
 Again, this pattern is to fit a child who wears approximately 12-18 month clothing, so the proportions and distances for everything are done accordingly.